 The listed in the left-hand column lists categories of personal information the company collects.
 The right-hand column lists the purposes for which the company collects the information.

-For more information, see our article The CCPA's Four Consumer Notices.
+For more information, see our article The CCPA/CPRA's Four Consumer Notices.

 If you sell personal information, you must create a link reading "Do Not Sell My Personal Information" on your website's home page.
 This link must lead to a form that consumers can use to instruct you not to sell their personal information.